-- Main fuse (and spare) are located on the starter motor magnetic switch under the front seat. - The circuit fuse box (including spare fuses) is located under the front seat.
+- The main fuse and the FI fuse are located on the starter motor magnetic switch (3) under the front seat. - The circuit fuse box is located under the front seat. - The spare fuses are located in the fuse box.

 Recommended Fuses